vladiim/heuro/_drafts/blog/is-google-losing-their-competitive-moat.md

 ## Online advertising is no longer dominated by search

-Google maintains more than [60% of worldwide market share][googleshare].
+Google maintains more than [60% of worldwide search market share][googleshare].
 Their dominance in search has enabled them to capture the lion's share of the [$50 billion per year][pwcinternetads] search revenue.
 Search has historically been far more profitable than display advertising at [$34 billion per year][pwcinternetads], therefore Google has dominated the most lucrative slice of the online advertising pie.
 It's critical to note that search only covers one aspect of the purchasing funnel, intent.

 In [Peak Google][feedads], [Ben Thompson][benthom] argues that Google's dominance of the $50 billion search pie is increasingly being eclipsed by total online advertising which is now at [$545 billion (2014)][2014rev].